Creating a Cut Flower Garden: Summer Seed Collection

 photo credit: Floret Flower Farm

-This is the first time I will be growing Calendula in the flower garden.
+This is my first time growing Calendula in the flower garden.
 It’s easy to grow and care for, making it ideal for novice gardeners.
 This annual has a long blooming season and provides beautiful flowers from early spring until late fall.

 These large blooms can be dried easily for future use in wreaths or bouquets.